forcedotcom/salesforcedx-templates/contributing/developing.md

 $ NODE_OPTIONS=--inspect-brk bin/run hello:org -u myOrg@example.com
 ```

-2. Set some breakpoints in your command code
+2. Set some breakpoints in your command code.
 3. Click on the Debug icon in the Activity Bar on the side of VS Code to open up the Debug view.
-4. In the upper left hand corner of VS Code, verify that the "Attach to Remote" launch configuration has been chosen.
+4. In the upper left hand corner of VS Code, verify that the "Attach to Remote" launch configuration is selected.
 5. Hit the green play button to the left of the "Attach to Remote" launch configuration window.
 The debugger should now be suspended on the first line of the program.
-6. Hit the green play button at the top middle of VS Code (this play button will be to the right of the play button that you clicked in step #5).
+6. Hit the green play button at the top middle of VS Code (this play button is to the right of the play button that you clicked in step #5).
    <br><img src="../.images/vscodeScreenshot.png" width="480" height="278"><br>
    Congrats, you are debugging!